Head of Programmatic

 Ad creatives can be created within Campaign Manager, uploaded from Studio, or brought across from an advertiser.
 Once the creative assets are uploaded, they can be managed and trafficked within Campaign Manager.

-Campaign Manager can also be used to create ads within your campaigns, including selecting the ad properties and assigning the creatives.
+Campaign Manager can also be used to create ads within your campaigns.
+This includes selecting the ad properties and assigning the creatives.
 Both standard ads (which show creatives to users via Campaign Manager) and tracking ads (which are used to record impressions and clicks on ads which are not served on Campaign Manager) can be created.

 Advertisers can create pixels in Campaign Manager which make it possible to track any and every type of conversion, from transactions and enquiries to page visits.